 For more core competencies, including in-depth advice on how they apply to the RAF, purchase our fantastic guide!

 WHEN YOU ORDER YOU WILL RECEIVE THE FOLLOWING FREE BONUSES:

-This DVD resource provides a complete overview of the RAF selection interview and includes sample RAF interview questions and responses.
+This resource provides a complete overview of the RAF selection interview and includes sample RAF interview questions and responses.

 Within the ‘How To Join The Royal Air Force’ guide we have provided you with a FREE ‘How To Get RAF Fit’ information guide designed to help you get fit and pass the RAF pre-joining fitness test.

 This guide includes many useful tips, advice and exercises that have been designed to help pass the RAF fitness test with relative ease.
 Within the ‘How To Get RAF Fit’ guide are exercises for everyone and you don’t have to be a member of a gym to take part.

 When you order you will automatically receive 30-days FREE ACCESS to our awesome RAF Airman Testing Suite where you can try out sample tests that are very similar to the actual RAF Airman Test!